FergusDevelopmentLLC/foam-api-examples/README.md

 ## Send a test authenticated API request with Postman

 1. Install Postman, a REST API utility: https://www.getpostman.com/
 2. Download the swagger.json definition of the FOAM REST API.
-This definition file can then be imported into Postman, which will provide easy access ot all the FOAM API endpoints. https://f-o-a-m.github.io/foam.developer/3f1f223f5e0965a733c42bdba28adbf5/swagger.json
+This definition file can then be imported into Postman, which will provide easy access ot all the FOAM API endpoints.
+Download here: https://f-o-a-m.github.io/foam.developer/3f1f223f5e0965a733c42bdba28adbf5/swagger.json
 3. Import swagger.json into Postman to gain access to all the FOAM API endpoints (see screengrab below).
-4. Double click the https://api-beta.foam.space/beacon?xmin={{xmin}}&ymin={{ymin}}&xmax={{xmax}}&ymax={{ymax}}&zoom={{zoom}} API method
-5. Replace the GET url with one that contains actual bounding box coordinates, for example:
+4. Double click the https://api-beta.foam.space/beacon?xmin={{xmin}}&ymin={{ymin}}&xmax={{xmax}}&ymax={{ymax}}&zoom={{zoom}} API method and replace the GET url with one that contains actual bounding box coordinates, for example:
 ```
 https://api-beta.foam.space/beacon?xmin=-74.024677&ymin=-73.923054&xmax=40.695998&ymax=40.802245
 ```
-6. Add an authorization key with the Bearer auth string from the Authorization step above (see screengrab below).
+5. Add an authorization key with the Bearer auth string from the Authorization step above (see screengrab below).
-7. Send test request.
+6. Send test request.

 ![](https://i.imgur.com/w3E0UoA.gif)